wyh136/lisk-wiki/FAQ.md

 * Development is continuing and active, while Crypti seems to have stopped.

 ## <a name="mainTest"></a>What is this mainnet and testnet?
 The mainnet is the actual network that Lisk resides on.
-All the coin, blocks, and transactions there are real.
+All the coins, blocks, and transactions there are real.
 The testnet is a Lisk network where the coins have no value.
 This network is used for testing by anyone and is a free area to explore Lisk.